Uvic-Robotics-Club/UDrive/README.md

 # UDrive
 Software Controls for the UDrive Motor Controller

+**NOTE: This repository was archived due to a combination of unknown code bugs and lack of documentation for the code and motor drivers.
+The club will be switching over to new motor drivers and a new microcontroller.**

 ## GUI Installation Instructions
 **NOTE: SparkFun SAMD21 32-bit ARM Cortex-M0+ does NOT have driver support for Windows 8**